BadIdeaFactory/biffud.com/src/pages/projects/20170000-overengineered-diplomacy/overengineered.project.md

 link: https://github.com/BadIdeaFactory/overengineered-diplomacy
 source: https://github.com/BadIdeaFactory/overengineered-diplomacy
 number: BIF00-1
-highlight: false # true will make it bigger on the page
+highlight: false # true will make it bigger on the page and align to left (will affect order)

 needs:
   code: true